 A good letting agent will be able to answer any questions you have and will provide you with information about rental costs, deposits, additional costs, tenant responsibilities, and any other important information.

 Applying to rent a property

 Once you have found your dream rental property, you will need to apply to live there by informing the letting agent or private landlord of your intentions.
 In order to approve you, a landlord will usually want to confirm that you are of good character and able to keep up with your rental payments.
 They may ask for proof of identity, recent bank statements, bank details, confirmation of employment and they may also wish to carry out a credit check on you before they accept your application.

-For a full breakdown of our fees CLICK HERE
+For a full breakdown of our fees for new tenancies CLICK HERE

 Should you be successful in your application to rent a property, the next step will usually be to pay a deposit which is required by the landlord.
 Commonly, this is one month's rent in advance together with a deposit of equal to six weeks rent which will be held by the landlord under a Tenancy Deposit Scheme.

 All tenants of private rented property have specific rights and responsibilities which they need to uphold.

 As a tenant you must take good care of a property, turning off water mains in the winter while you are absent from the property, for example.
 You must keep up with your rent payments at all times, even if there is an ongoing dispute, such as one over repairs to the property.
 You must also keep up to date with council tax and you must not sublet the property unless it is approved in advance by the landlord.
 Finally, you must repair or pay for any damage to the property that is caused by you or your visitors.